r-senchuk/tgram/README.md

 - `fetch_scan`: Scans the stored message database for the current channel and reports any ranges of missing message IDs.
 - `fetch_gap <start_id> <end_id>`: Fetches all messages within the specified ID range.
 This is useful for filling gaps found by `fetch_scan`.
 - `list_chan`: Displays the names and IDs of all your chats and channels.
-- `status`: Shows whether a fetch operation is currently in progress.
+- `status`: Shows a summary of stored messages and any gaps detected.
 - `exit`: Exits the application.

 ### CLI Mode